0xa1a1aa/PNPT_notes/01 - Practical Ethical Hacking/11 - Attacking Active Directory - Initial Attack Vectors/07 - SMB Relay Attacks Lab.md

 ```bash
 impacket-ntlmrelayx -tf targets.txt -smb2support -i
 ```
-`-i`: Launch an smbclient, LDAP console or SQL shell insteadof executing a command after a successful relay.
-This console will listen locally on a tcp port and can be reached with for example netcat.
+`-i`: Launch an smbclient, LDAP console or SQL shell instead of executing a command after a successful relay.
+This console will listen locally on a TCP port and can be reached with for example netcat.

 From the output we see that an SBM client shell is listening on our local machine 127.0.0.1 on port 11000:
 ![[Pasted image 20240312174319.png]]